 While dietary sources such as fish, eggs, and flaxseeds contain all three types, some people may have difficulty obtaining enough from their diet, which is where an Omega-3 supplement may come in.

-The most common form of Omega-3 supplement is fish oil capsules which provide a concentrated source of EPA and DHA derived from the oil of cold water marine fish such as salmon or mackerel.
+The most common form of Omega-3 soft gel supplement is fish oil capsules in a gel format which provide a concentrated source of EPA and DHA derived from the oil of cold water marine fish such as salmon or mackerel.
 Fish oil supplements can benefit those who struggle to get adequate amounts from their regular diet due to food allergies or dietary restrictions.

 While consuming a plant-based diet can provide some ALA fatty acids, it might be challenging to obtain large amounts through this alone as plants do not offer a significant source of EPA or DHA.